corredD/molstar-me-docs/docs/index.md

 ﻿**Getting Started**
 [Mol\* Mesoscale Explorer (MME)](https://molstar.org/me/) is built on top of Mol\* and shares many features with it.
-We refer the reader to the [Mol\* viewer documentation](https://molstar.org/viewer-docs/) for extensive details.
+We refer the reader to the [Mol\* viewer documentation](https://molstar.org/viewer-docs/) for details about the standard viewer.
 Below you will find specific documentation for MME and related Mol\* viewer documentation.

 #### **General Interface**
 The user interface is structured with the following components.